ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/controlpanels/cpanel_connect.md

-# Connecting to WHM and cPanel
+# How to Log in to WHM and cPanel

 There are 2 components to a cPanel server.
 There's WHM, which is the interface to manage reseller accounts.
 Then there is cPanel, which is the control panel for each account.